ameba23/ngram-pwgen/readme.md

 Using an online service to generate a memorable password seems like a bit of a security risk, so we were thinking to make one people can use offline.

 Grabbing a bunch of words from a dictionary seemed too simple so i had a look at some other online password generators and the thing that interested me most was using nonsense words which follow similar phoneme frequencies as english words.
+See this [Frequency table of English phonemes](https://gist.github.com/sbp/1370065).

 That is, they kind of look like they could be english words, but they're not.
 Easier to remember than a random string of characters but resiliant to dictionary attacks.